 As such it is very difficult to accurately predict the limit.
-As a rule of thumb we normally advise that one NES can handle a maximum of 1000 agents concurrently.
+As a rule of thumb we normally advise that one NES can handle a maximum of 1000 agents concurrently and no more than 400 agents should be active at the same time.
 We typically find that a Release Automation implementation is not rolled out to all servers in one go, and that instead the agents are rolled out gradually over a period of time, team by team and environment by environment.
 In this way, it is possible to monitor the performance of the NES and verify workload with the demand that is being placed upon it.
 Should it be decided to include the Release Automation agent as part of the standard build on all servers, this is possible but we would recommend that the Release Automation service is installed in a latent state allowing phased roll out of Release Automation by simply activating the Release Automation agent services as the agents are brought in to use.

 Another factor which can affect the number and location of NES's, is the network design and in particular the security and geographical aspects.
 If the NAC is not physically located with the target servers (e.g. it is in a separate datacentre), it is a good idea to place an NES near to those physical servers (see the Network Latency considerations section).